paopao-yu/LogJNI/README.md

 # log_jni
-For android jni: write log in sdcard
+For android app: write log to sdcard